Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Who is a candidate for eyebrow lifting

-The indication for eyebrow lifting goes far beyond age.
+The need for eyebrow lifting goes far beyond age.
 I have patients in their thirties with significant droop and patients in their sixties with eyebrows in the ideal position.
 What determines the need for surgery are specific signs that I carefully evaluate during the consultation.

-Signs indicating the need for the procedure
+Signs that suggest the need for the procedure

 The differential diagnosis with blepharoplasty

-In many cases, the best strategy is to combine both procedures: eyebrow lifting repositions the eyebrow and eliminates the excess skin from the eyebrow, while blepharoplasty treats the genuine excess of eyelid skin and fat bags.
+In many cases, the best strategy is to combine both procedures: eyebrow lifting repositions the eyebrow and eliminates the excess skin from the eyebrow, while blepharoplasty treats the genuine excess of eyelid skin and under-eye bags.
 The combined result is significantly superior to that of any isolated procedure.

 The ideal position of the eyebrows: science and art

-Positioning the eyebrows harmoniously is one of the skills that most differentiates an experienced facial plastic surgeon.
+Positioning the eyebrows naturally is one of the skills that most differentiates an experienced facial plastic surgeon.
 It is not simply about lifting — if it were, any doctor could do it.
 The challenge lies in finding the exact position that rejuvenates without making it look artificial, that opens the gaze without creating surprise.

 Differences between female and male eyebrows